serokell/blog-posts/Alex and Happy Part 2/article.md

 ### High-level overview of parsing

+When talking about parsing, we generally imply we're parsing some language, a formal language in the case of programming languages.
+But what is a language?

+The formal theory of language offers a very simple answer: a **language** is a (likely infinite) set of all grammatically correct sentences.
+Now, a "sentence" is used in a very general sense in this case, as in a complete program in C would still constitute a "sentence".
+Well, but how do you describe an infinite set of sentences?
+By specifying how how to build any arbitrary sentence.

+This description is called a **formal grammar**.
+The usual approach uses strings substitutions to construct a sentence.
+The process of constructing a sentence itself is called a **derivation** process, which is represented as a sequence of substituions called a _derivation chain_.
+Either can be called simply _derivation_ for short.

+Parsing is in some sense a process inverse to derivation: instead of building an arbitrary sentence, we're given a sentence and want to recovery the derivation that produced it.

-We are going to use Happy to build an **abstract syntax tree** (AST), which is a data structure that describes the exact structure of the language we're parsing.
+In our case, at each parsing step, we want to build an **abstract syntax tree** (AST), which is a data structure that describes the exact structure of the language we're parsing.
 For an input like `-42 * f x`, we'd get a tree that looks like this:

 ```haskell
 EBinOp _ (ENeg _ (EInt _ 42)) (Times _) (EApp _ (EVar _ "f") (EVar "x"))
 ```

-Or:
+Or, better visualized like this:

 ```haskell
                           EBinOp _